Shape Constrained Regularisation by Statistical Multiresolution for Inverse Problems: Asymptotic Analysis: Applications and Examples

 Since $\Omega$ is assumed to be bounded, it follows that $\L{2}$ is continuously embedded into $\L{1}$.
 Thus, it follows from Theorem \ref{gen:consist} that almost surely $\sup_{k\in\N} \norm{\hat u_k}_{\TV} < \infty$.
 From the compact embedding $\BV\hookrightarrow \L{p}$ for $1\leq p< 2$, it hence follows that $\set{\hat u_k}_{k\in\N}$ is compact in $\L{p}$.
 Thus, the assertion follows, since weak and strong limits coincide. \end{proof}

 Unfortunately, the above embedding technique can not be used in order to improve the convergence rate result in Theorem \ref{gen:thmrates} to strong $\Ls{p}$-convergence and thus we have to settle for the general results in Theorem \ref{gen:thmrates}.
-Therefore, we aim for an interpretation of convergence w.r.t. the Bregman-divergence in \eqref{gen:rateeqn}.
-We summarise: